vsmalladi/tfsee-manuscript/manuscript.md

 In recent years, advances in technology have facilitated the large scale functional characterization of enhancer activity [@14L6kLUE3; @sKU362wY; @jjAPfyKA; @5zmE7Qkb] and annotation of genome-wide binding sites of TFs in various cell types and tissues [@15J98V2qM; @ZnmOeYfS].
 However, due to countless cell types, experimental conditions and the large number of TFs [@EkABaVh5], integration of these independent data sets to achieve a comprehensive analysis of gene expression and actionable predictions of TFs driving cell type-specific gene expression can be very challenging.
 Furthermore, analyses that predict TF binding sites (TFBSs), which are usually 4-12 nucleotides in length [@uOXPLhWz], using TF binding profile databases [@1AqKyPkB5; @1DrZNoXOU; @1C9AIanMe], fail to consider that such sequences occur frequently by chance throughout the genome and that TF binding is cell type specific [@uuBDz4a3].
 To overcome these limitations, we established a novel method called Total Functional Score of Enhancer Elements (TFSEE), which can be used to identify location and activity of enhancers in any cell or tissue type together with their cognate TFs.

-In TFSEE, we integrate enhancer location and activity, TF motif prediction for each enhancer and the level of TF expression (Figure @fig:overview_tfsee).
+In TFSEE, we integrate enhancer location and activity, TF motif prediction for each enhancer and the level of TF expression (Figure @fig:tfsee_processing, @fig:overview_tfsee).
 We have previously demonstrated TFSEE in the identification of key breast cancer subtype-specific transcription factors determining growth outcomes [@Iu6Tq2rd].
 In the studies presented herein, we demonstrate the broader use of TFSEE to identify enhancers and TFs during the differentiation of embryonic stem cells into pancreatic progenitor cells.
 Taken together our results show that TFSEE can be used to perform multilayer genomic data integration to uncover novel cell type-specific transcription factors that control lineage-specific enhancers (Figure {@fig:enhancer_predictions}A).